-Cash flow provided by financing activities totaled \$337.6 million for the year ended December 31, 2017, as compared to cash flow provided by financing activities of \$93.7 million for the year ended December 31, 2016.
-The increase in cash flow provided by financing activities was primarily related to the completion of a public offering of common shares for \$197.7 million in net proceeds, as well as \$150 million of net increased borrowings under the Credit Facility.
-These cash inflows were partially offset by an increase in treasury stock acquired from employees to satisfy tax withholding obligations.
+Cash flow used in financing activities totaled \$38.4 million for the year ended December 31, 2019 and primarily related to our inaugural quarterly cash dividend paid in September, quarterly cash dividend paid in December and treasury stock acquired from employees to satisfy tax withholding obligations.
+Cash flow used in financing activities totaled \$57.0 million for the year ended December 31, 2018 and primarily related to treasury stock acquired from employees to satisfy tax withholding obligations and net repayments of borrowings under the Credit Facility.
+Cash flow provided by financing activities totaled \$337.6 million for the year ended December 31, 2017 and primarily related to proceeds from the public offering of common shares completed in August 2017 and \$150 million of net increased borrowings under the Credit Facility, partially offset by treasury stock acquired from employees to satisfy tax withholding obligations.